 Skyrocket your sales career with these questions:

-· What kinds of companies call on the same types of clients you do now?
+What kinds of companies call on the same types of clients you’re calling on today?

-· What other companies are in the same space you’re currently in today?
+What other companies are in the same space you’re currently selling in today?

 If you’re ready to find a new sales job, think about what you bring to the market outside of your “sales skills.”
 Look for companies who will value your expertise, contacts, or industry knowledge.

 When you focus your sales career on an area of specialization, your sales job prospects will naturally narrow.

 But your value to specific prospective employers will increase.